Use the information on this page to assist consumers through the account request process.

 If a consumer is unable to create an online account or to use the eForm, an Account Request Form (PDF) along with required documentation can be submitted to MNsure.
 These PDF forms are also available in Hmong, Russian, Somali, Spanish and Vietnamese.

 For more information and step-by-step instructions on how to assist consumers, see the Manual Account Request Policy and the Over-the-Phone Account-Creation Policy.

 The following are common issues that may delay a request:

 - Unsigned forms

-- The person named on the manual account request form is not the same person as the person in the documents (i.e. parent’s name is on the manual account request form, but the documents are for the child)
+- The person named on the manual account request form is not the same person as the person in the documents (for example, the parent’s name is on the manual account request form, but the documents are for the child).

 - If a non-U.S. citizen parent is trying to open an account in their own name it will be denied.
 They have to open it in their child’s name, if the child was born here, and include proper IDs for the child.